gvwilson/thirdbit/src/fiction/iffy/index.md

 though whether he meant the idea of trying to squeeze four people around the galley's little table or the idea of watching waves for pleasure he didn't say.
-He stabbed a chunk of mushroom with a chopstick and stuffed it into his mouth.
+He speared a chunk of mushroom with a chopstick and stuffed it into his mouth.
 "I don't like 'im.
-Bet there's more'n just th' *Taroona*'s crew lookin' for 'im, too.
+Bet there's more'n just th' *Taroona*'s crew lookin' for 'im.
 Hell,
 I bet someone would pay double what he's givin' us to know where he's at."